slipperfish/HaloCEVR/README.md

 ## Known issues
 * Game sometimes isn't the focused window on launch and inputs/sounds may break when the game is unfocused
-* First stage of the tutorial ("look around") doesn't detect headset movement, wiggle the mouse and you should get passed it
+* First stage of the tutorial ("look around") doesn't detect headset movement, wiggle the mouse (physically or via steamvr's desktop view) and you should get past it
 * Camera behaves weirdly briefly when entering/exiting vehicles
 * Reloading a checkpoint made while in a vehicle can mess with the camera position, get out and in again to fix it
 * Melee and interact use head aiming rather than controller aiming